tupleHunden/Best-of-Us-Discord-Bot/README.md

 This is a simple moderation and command feature bot written in Python for the Discord server "Best of Us".

-## Installation

-This will be filled out later as the project is still in development.

 ## Current Features
 1. Welcome Message - The discord bot will send a message to new users when they join the server.
 2. EVE Online Time - Posts the current time in the game EVE Online.